casseds2/CollegeCarpool/docs/blog/blog.md

 I will have to see how complex this is to design before I move on.
 -Update : Just occurred to me that I may not need to translate the String into JSON format for firebase, it should all be do-able locally.
           As far as I have read up on it though, to map the directions to the map, they need to be in JSON format.

+## My Eight Blog
+I have been able to download the directions and store them as a Polyline.
+When I make the polyline form parsing the JSON String returned by parsing it and iterating through its levels I must decode the 'steps' section if the JSON string.
+Steps are the lowest denominator such as 'walk 10 meters and turn left'.
+They make up legs and legs make up routes.
+I need to find a way to decode this poly/json object.
+PolyUtil is a google library that seems to allow me to do this.